Which Credit Card is Best for You?

 Although Discover cards have no annual fee, many credit cards charge an annual fee or an amount you’ll pay yearly to keep your account open, regardless of how much you purchase on the card.
 When you compare credit cards and rewards, make sure that the value of the rewards you’ll receive is higher than the cost of the annual fee.
 Do your research before signing up; if you opt for a particular bank credit card or rewards card, you could be surprised to find out that there is an added annual fee associated with that card.

 4. A low balance transfer rate

-5. Services that save time and money
+6. Services that save time and money

 Any credit card you choose should also offer services that can help you make your money go further.
 Here are some other factors to consider when you’re looking for the best credit card offers for your lifestyle:

 - See what tools are available to help you manage your due dates.
-(Paying on time is important to maintain a good credit standing.)
-Find out if you can change a payment due date to one that works better for you, schedule payments in advance (in case you’re out of town, for instance) and make a same-day payment free of charge online or by phone.
+(Paying on time is essential to maintain a good credit standing.)
+Find out if you can change a payment due date to one that works better for you, schedule payments in advance (in case you’re out of town, for instance), and make a same-day payment free of charge online or by phone.
 You may also be able to set up automatic payments to help ensure you never miss a due date and incur a late charge.

-- Watch for special promotions, merchant tie-ins and reward offers or incentives that can add even more value to your credit card.
+- Watch for special promotions, merchant tie-ins, and reward offers or incentives that can add even more value to your credit card.